Malware Removal for WordPresss

 When using this method, if you find a suspicious file it is important to first ascertain if it is used by a plugin or theme on your site, as this might indicate a vulnerability with that plugin.
 If you believe the file is malicious remove it.

-**As we said earlier, removing malicious files doesn’t prevent reinfection. it is important to understand that the vulnerability allowing the infection needs to be resolved to effectively resolve the malware issue.
+Removing malicious files doesn’t prevent reinfection. it is important that the vulnerability allowing the infection needs to be resolved to effectively prevent malware .

 Finding malware in most cases is straightforward, usually indicated by an oddly named, possibly newly modified file that contains heavily obfuscated code.